 Viability and Sufficiency Assessment: The results of the ISO's assessment of the viability and sufficiency of proposed solutions to a Reliability Need under Section 31.2.5 or a Public Policy Transmission Need under Section 31.4.6, as applicable.

-All other capitalized terms shall have the meanings provided for them in the ISO's
+All other capitalized terms shall have the meanings provided for them in the ISO's Tariffs.

-Tariffs.

-31.1.2 Short-Term Reliability Process and Reliability Planning Process establishes the process that the ISO, Transmission Owners, Market Participants, Generator
+31.1.2 Short-Term Reliability Process and Reliability Planning Process

 31.1.2.1 Short-Term Reliability Process